hoehermann/purple-gowhatsapp/README.md

 Known issues:

-* If the buddy was not given a local alias or the alias does not match the remote user's friendly name, the notification about them changing their friendly name is shown every time it is received.
 * Group Chats:
   * Topic (friendly name) is not set.
   * Participant lists are only populated as participants are sending messages.